ArkEcosystem/AIPs/AIPS/aip-81.md

 ### AbstractSmartContract class
+SmartContrac

 ### Compilation of Smart Contract
+Smart contract will be deployed as a normal javascript(transpiled typescript) source-code to the core.
+Both options can be supported.
+This will give use the power to leverage the huge community of js/ts developers.

 - [ ] Determine to be run locally or on the node/ currently node is preferred / possible errors can be returned?

 ### Execution of Smart Contract